rgrannell1/irish-internet/README.md

 create-map
 ```

-It takes about five minutes to generate the image on a middle of the range laptop.
+It takes about five minutes to generate the image on a mid-range laptop.

 ### Licence